casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/session-code.md

 ## Example 3: Transfers using Session Code {#transfers-using-session-code}

 In this example, we use session code to perform a transfer using the [transfer_from_purse_to_purse](https://docs.rs/casper-contract/latest/casper_contract/contract_api/system/fn.transfer_from_purse_to_purse.html) system function.
-This function calls the system `Mint` contract under the hood.
-Because the `Mint` Wasm is available for use, we sometimes call such transfers "Wasm-based transfers".

-The entire session code is available in [GitHub](https://github.com/casper-network/casper-node/blob/dev/smart_contracts/contracts/bench/transfer-to-purse/src/main.rs), but this is its `call` function:
+The entire session code is available in [GitHub](https://github.com/casper-network/casper-node/blob/67c9c9bb84fdfc3f2d12103e25f0058104342bc0/smart_contracts/contracts/bench/transfer-to-purse/src/main.rs#L14), but this is the `call` function:

 ```rust
 #[no_mangle]